kainpets/home_server/README.md

 # Home Server - Photo Gallery

-A simple home server with photo upload and gallery functionality.
+A simple home server with photo upload and gallery functionality that can be easily deployed on your local network using Docker.

 ## Features